dennisvoo/BudgetApp/README.md

 # Budget App

 ## Installation
-Download included apk file on an android device.
+Download included apk file on an android device and allow permissions for the app.

 ## About This App
 This app allows the user to track their income on a day to day basis.
 Each expenditure is tracked and can be checked by looking